 - It's suitable for your friends and family who avoid dairy, eggs, soy, and/or gluten.
 Happy holidays!
 Also, the 2 tablespoons of coconut are easily replaced for a coconut-free dessert.

 - Serving picky eaters?
 Don't tell anyone this pie is vegan and gluten-free and they'll never know.
-For real.

 - It holds up beautifully at room temperature, which means you can tote it out of state to grandma's house or just down the road to a dinner party.